 In this first Part of Hadoop interview Questions, we would be discussing various questions related to Big Data Hadoop Ecosystem.

-We have given relevant posts with most of the questions which you can refer for practical implementation.
+We have given relevant posts with most of the questions for 2017 interviews which you can refer for practical implementation.

 - What are the different types of File formats in hive?